Best Western Bayfront Inn

 Towers of Cathedral Basilica of St. Augustine

 Ranked by Princeton Review in the top tier of college in the southeastern U.S., it is without a doubt one of the most beautiful college campuses in the northeast Florida region.
-The campus occupies 19 acres and centers around Ponce de Leon Hall, originally built as a luxury hotel in 1888.
+Athletics at Flagler are comprised of 13 varsity sports teams, collectively known as the Flagler Saints, competing in the Peach Belt Conference.

-Fort Mose Historic State Park in St. Augustine was the site of the first legally sanctioned free African settlement in the U.S. In 1738, it was designated as a settlement for those fleeing slavery from the English colonies in the Carolinas.
-Fort Mose was designated a National Historic Landmark in 1994 and a precursor site on the National Underground Railroad Network to Freedom in 2009.
+Built by the Spanish in 1738, Fort Mose Historic State Park in St. Augustine was the site of the first legally sanctioned free African settlement in the U.S. Fort Mose was designated a National Historic Landmark in 1994 and a precursor site on the National Underground Railroad Network to Freedom in 2009.

 Designed by Hollywood filmmakers, Marineland opened in 1938 and originally allowed St. Augustine visitors to swim with dolphins.
-It has developed over the years into today’s Marineland, which is more about education and conservation than about animals performing tricks.
+It has developed over the years into today’s Marineland, and was even named to the National Reigster of Historic Places in 1986.

 Entertainment and education come together to provide visitors with a detailed history of St. Augustine and Florida at Old Florida Museum, with an emphasis on “hands on” experiences.